When you search for ‘passive income ideas‘ online, you’re bombarded with endless listicles promising quick and easy riches, like:

 Yes, AI can help you create content, but Google is becoming wise to crappy regurgitated affiliate content.
 Now, it has to be original and unique.

-You can’t just rip off what’s ranking on the front page.
+That means you can’t just rip off what’s ranking on the front page.
 Instead, you need to add value with genuine first-hand experience (which means actually buying and testing products yourself).

 Then there’s the constant balancing act of maintaining your audience’s trust.
 Every time you post an affiliate link, you’re essentially making a recommendation.